How Fuel Additives Protect Your Diesel Fleet

 Your fuel isn’t always going to operate in the Goldilocks temperature range – never too cold or too hot.
 Frigid winter months require the use of an anti-gelling additive to keep the fuel from congealing and fouling the engine.
 Maintaining the proper coolant level has become a year-round focal point for fleet managers.
 Ensuring your fuel’s integrity in either temperature extremes will help an engine to run smoother, more efficiently and cleaner.

 Like anything, carefully read the guidelines of any additive you’re using and follow the prescribed usage.
 Overuse can result in a sticky engine residue that defeats the purpose of your fuel treatment plan.

-Our On-Highway team can help create an additive plan to best suit your needs as part of an overall maintenance schedule.
-Trust our factory-trained technicians to optimize your engine’s performance.
+Our Allison Transmission team can help create an additive plan to best suit your needs as part of an overall maintenance schedule.
+Trust our factory-trained technicians to optimize your vehicle’s performance.